emmorts/watcher/README.md

-Below is the updated README.md for the project called `watcher`:

 # Watcher

 This repository contains a Dockerized script to monitor changes in specified directories and automatically commit and push those changes to a git repository.